bugaevc/asmwall/data/instructions.md

 `base` is a register, `index` is any register except `esp`, `scale` is a number from {0, 1, 2, 4, 8}, `displacement` is an arithmetic expression.

-Data Movements and Size Conversion
+Data Transfer and Size Conversion
 ==================================

 ### `mov a, b`